top of page

 profile_Edie Ye(3)_edited.jpg

-I am an associate clinical social worker native to the Bay Area.
+I am a licensed clinical social worker native to the Bay Area.
 My clinical background includes supporting survivors of intimate partner violence, individuals with complex mental health needs and co-occurring intellectual and developmental disabilities and their systems of support, and general crisis work.
 I am passionate about a holistic approach to well-being and therapy and believe that with increased insight and the right building blocks, people can take healing into their own hands and reclaim parts of themselves while navigating the complexities of their inner and outer worlds.
 Modalities I enjoy drawing on include Jungian, Internal Family Systems, and process-oriented therapy.

 David Delos Reyes, ASW